justinleetyler/justinleetyler.github.io/devotions.md

 ¶ A [hymn](https://www.youtube.com/watch?v=kjFjxRdzuJc) may be sung

 Tis a gift to be simple, 'tis a gift to be free
-'Tis a gift to come down where I ought to be
+'Tis a gift to come down where we ought to be
 And when we find in the place just right we'll be in the valley of love and delight
 When true simplicity is gained
-To bow and to bend we will not be ashamed
+To bow and to bend we won't be ashamed
 To turn, to turn will be our delight
 'Til by turning, turning, we come 'round right.